octodemo-containers/bookstore-advanced/README.md

-# GitHub Demo Bookstore 🎄 Edition
+# GitHub Container Demo Bookstore

 A Java based Servlet implementation of a bookstore.